-- Chrome, Firefox, Safari, Microsoft Edge, & Internet Explorer.
-Click here for a chart breakdown. - A minimum high-speed cable internet connection of 3mbps is required.
+- Chrome, Firefox, Safari, Microsoft Edge, & Internet Explorer. - A minimum high-speed cable internet connection of 3mbps is required.
 A 5mbps connection is recommended for quicker load times. - The DCE performs best when directly connected to the internet.
 Due to the number of variables introduced when connecting to the DCE using VPN (Virtual Private Network) internet connections, users may experience extended assignment load times.